mrmurphy/hipstore-docs/displaying-a-list-of-products.md

 ### Turning the request into a command

-Because we've specified that the type of `getProducts` is a `Cmd Msg`, which is what we want it to be in order to send it to the runtime \(side effects, remember?\) but the current type of the value is an \`Http.Request ...\`, we're getting a compiler error.
+Because we've specified that the type of `getProducts` is a `Cmd Msg`, which is what we want it to be in order to send it to the runtime \(side effects, remember?\) but the current type of the value is an `Http.Request ...`, we're getting a compiler error.

-Conveniently, RemoteData comes with a function to do just that.
+Conveniently, RemoteData comes with a function to do the conversion that we need.
 Let's add it on with a pipe:

 ```elm
 ---- REQUESTS ----